-Thankfully, fans will still have an easy way to follow the Kardashians and their various business ventures in the months between KUWTK ending and the premiere of their new Hulu content: social media.
-“When we first started, there was no Instagram or Snapchat or other social media platforms,” Kris told WWD’s Beauty Inc. in October while reflecting on how things changed since the show's premiere in 2007.
-"The world has changed.
+Fans still have an easy way to follow the Kardashians and their various business ventures before the premiere of their new Hulu content: social media.
+“When we first started, there was no Instagram or Snapchat or other social media platforms,” Kris told WWD’s Beauty Inc. in October.
+“The world has changed.
 Now there are so many, the viewer doesn’t have to wait three or four months to see an episode.
 We can give them all of the information anyone would ever want to know in real-time.”

 This article was originally published on